iomywiab/iomywiab-php-constraints/README.md

       throw new Exception('checked1 must not be empty');
    }

-   // example for an checked constraint: direct exception conversion try {
+   // example for a checked constraint: direct exception conversion try {
       IsStringNotEmpty::assert($checked2);
    } catch (Exception $cause) {